-For Albion College students, there are two levels of IRB review of research involving human participants:
+There are two levels of IRB review of research involving human participants:

 Proposal Review Process

-Stipulated minor changes or clarifications required prior to approval: It is common for the IRB to request some changes to the consent form or protocol prior to approval.
+Stipulated minor changes or clarifications required prior to approval: Normally the IRB will request some changes to the consent form and/or protocol prior to approval.
 These are called "stipulated changes."
 If there are stipulations, you will receive a communication from the IRB with details.
 You should electronically respond to the communications.
 If your corrections are acceptable, your proposal will continue through the review process.
-Approval decisions can generally be anticipated within two weeks of the revision submission.
+Revision submissions generally extended the approval turnaround.

 Detailed Information About the Proposal

-Checklist for Research Review Status
+Checklist for Research Review

 Consent Form for Participants (template available)